Football video support: History

-After VS was tested in the Spanish Futsal League, it made its debut in a FIFA tournament at the 2021 Futsal World Cup.
+After Video Support was tested in the Spanish Futsal League, it made its debut in a FIFA tournament at the 2021 Futsal World Cup.
 Following its successful implementation in futsal, the system was renamed Football Video Support and tested in various FIFA association football tournaments.
 National federations soon expressed interest in adopting the technology for their own competitions.

 Futsal

 Football video support was first introduced in futsal at the 2021 FIFA Futsal World Cup in Lithuania.
 A notable instance of its use was during the final match between Portugal and Argentina, where the Argentine player Cristian Borruto was sent off following a successful challenge by the Portuguese team.
-Previously, VS had already been tested in the Primera División de Futsal and other futsal competitions organized by the Royal Spanish Football Federation.
-VS was used again during the FIFA Futsal World Cup 2024.
+Previously, FVS had already been tested in the Primera División de Futsal and other futsal competitions organized by the Royal Spanish Football Federation.
+FVS was used again during the 2024 FIFA Futsal World Cup.

 Association football

 After the successful implementation in futsal, FIFA also used the new system at the Blue Stars/FIFA Youth Cup in 2024 and then announced the implementation for the 2024 FIFA U-20 Women's World Cup.
-In October 2024, FIGC President Gabriele Gravina informed IFAB that they wanted to test VS in Italy's Serie C. Knut Kircher, the sporting director of DFB Schiri GmbH, also expressed that they were open to introducing it in the German leagues.
-The system will be used in the 2025-26 season of Liga F.
+In October 2024, FIGC President Gabriele Gravina informed IFAB that they wanted to test FVS in Italy's Serie C. Knut Kircher, the sporting director of DFB Schiri GmbH, also expressed that they were open to introducing it in the German leagues.
+The system will be used in the 2025–26 season of Liga F, and in the 2026 season of the Canadian Premier League.

 Differences to VAR

-While both VS and VAR aim to correct clear and obvious errors, their implementation and operational procedures differ significantly:
+While both FVS and VAR aim to correct clear and obvious errors, their implementation and operational procedures differ significantly: